-So, while Hittite and Celtic-Italic remain independent, Greek and Germanic have jumped the Centum ship, you might say, to join the two Satem sub-groups -- or, the reverse, left the central dialect area (leaving the northern Slavic-Baltic and the southern Armenian-Indo-Iranian) prior to the Satem innovation, but well after the Celtic-Italic split, and even further after the Hittite split.
+So, while Celtic-Italic remain independent, Greek and Germanic have jumped the Centum ship, you might say, to join the two Satem sub-groups - or more likely, the reverse: left the central dialect area (Slavic-Baltic and Armenian-Indo-Iranian) prior to the Satem innovation, but well after Celtic-Italic left, and even further after the Hittite and Tokharian left.

 And finally, there is the issue of common words.
 Analyses seem to show that Hittite and Tokharian split from the mainstream earliest.
 Later, the Celtic and Italic languages split off, followed by Greek and proto-Armenian.
 Albanian also splits off somewhere in the same time frame.
-Finally, we have the Indo-Iranian languages splitting off from the central mass of Indo-European, which in turn differentiates into Germanic and Balto-Slavic.
+Finally, we have the Indo-Iranian and Germanic languages splitting off from the central mass of Indo-European, which eventually becomes Balto-Slavic.

 Lexicon analysis generally supports the morphemic hypotheses, and is not too contrary to the phonetic hypotheses.